projectfriday30/Portfolio/README.md

 ## ✍️ Author
 - [V S Chris](https://www.linkedin.com/in/vschris/)
-- Mechanical Engineer with a passion for Data Science & Manufacturing Tech
+- Mechanical Engineer with a passion for Data Science & Sustainable Tech